+10. Laugh often.
+Everyone likes to laugh.
+Laughing releases endorphins that make you feel happy and relaxed.
+Laughing is both therapeutic and contagious.
+When you laugh, you will also be encouraging laughter from others.
+When you contribute to the happiness of others, they can’t help liking you.
+So never underestimate the value of laughter to contribute to a more fulfilling life for everyone.

-It really is the simple things that can make you more likable
+It really is the simple things that make you more likable

 All of these ideas are simple things that are universally acknowledged as making people more likable.
 Sadly, many of them seem to have been forgotten in today’s world.
 At times, the pressures or stress in our lives may cause us to show less consideration or patience for other people.

 The truth is that every one of these simple things can make a significant contribution to the quality of our life and the lives of others.
 Along with making us more likable, they actually reduce stress and make life more enjoyable.
 They also work equally well for all types of relationships.
 In fact, it is especially important to consistently apply these practices in your closest relationships.